Submit an Article

 Article preview

-Topics of research work of the Department of Mine Ventilation and Safety Engineering of the Leningrad Mining Institute is aimed at ensuring normal ventilation of mines, creating in mine workings safety conditions and such sanitary and hygienic working conditions that would allow to achieve maximum productivity.
+Topics of research work of the Department of Mine Ventilation and Safety Engineering of the Leningrad Mining Institute are aimed at ensuring normal ventilation of mines, creating safety conditions in mine workings and such sanitary and hygienic working conditions that would make it possible to achieve maximum productivity.

 How to cite: Komarov V.B.
 Research work of the department of mine ventilation and safety engineering // Journal of Mining Institute.
 1959.
 Vol. 38.
 Iss.
 1. p.
 3-7.